-The Colorado School of Public Health is built on the collective expertise and vision of faculty at three leading educational and research institutions: the University of Colorado Anschutz Medical Campus, Colorado State University and the University of Northern Colorado.
-Our three universities collectively address issues of American Indian and Alaska Native health, cancer prevention and control, diabetes and obesity prevention, global health, maternal and child health, worker health and wellness, among other areas —all aspects of public health education and research.
+The Colorado School of Public Health is built on the collective expertise and vision of faculty at three leading educational and research institutions: the University of Colorado, Colorado State University and the University of Northern Colorado.
+As a collaboration, our school operates at three distinct campuses:

-- University of Colorado Denver's CU Anschutz Medical Campus in Aurora
+The University of Colorado Anschutz Medical Campus in Aurora, Colorado

-Although each campus offers a unique identity and student life experience, all Colorado School of Public Health students have access to renowned faculty, more than 150 public health courses, 10 research centers, and a network of community partners and future employers.
+Although each campus offers a unique identity and student life experience, all of our students have access to:

 What is Public Health?